 The first and easiest step for treating any kind of overtraining concern is simply to take a break from exercise.
 The National Institutes of Health (NIH) suggests completely resting for 1 to 2 weeks if you feel like you are dealing with an excessive training problem.
 Often, an extended rest of this manner is all you need to fix the problem.

 If you take an extended break from your regular exercise routine and you still find you are experiencing symptoms of overtraining, such as intense pain in your muscles, bones or joints, you should seek advice from a healthcare professional.
-In these cases, it’s possible that you sustained an injury from overtraining, one that will take more than just some rest to heal.
+In these cases, it’s possible that you sustained an injury, one that will take more than just some rest to heal.